Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVMSqlServerExtension.md

 ### -AutoBackupSettings
 Specifies the automatic SQL Server backup settings.
-To create an **AutoBackupSettings** object , use the New-AzureVMSqlServerAutoBackupConfig cmdlet.
+To create an **AutoBackupSettings** object , use the New-AzVMSqlServerAutoBackupConfig cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Compute.AutoBackupSettings